Paul-Ventura/TurtleCPP/README.md

     builder.cc (The example made in classes)

 The builder design pattern implementation for the PCs example, that may be used also for creating more objects into the GLUT canvas

+## Doxygen documentation

+Documentation files made with Doxygen are included for the turtle.cc file